-Planning your wedding can be quite the undertaking.
+Planning your wedding and wedding budget can be quite an undertaking.
 So many things to get handled, so many vendors to find, so little time (it seems) to get it all done.
 Between that and dealing with budgets it can all become frustrating and overwhelming very quickly!
 Most brides start by going out and buying a planner at the local bookstore.
 These guides can be a great tool for keeping you organized and making sure you aren’t missing the little details that are easy to overlook.

 What I would like to talk about in this article is setting your budgets based on these guides.
-I have seen countless couples determine their budget based solely on these guides, and often find that it isn’t practical for their specific wants and needs.
+I have seen countless couples determine their budget based solely on these guides and often find that it isn’t practical for their specific wants and needs.
 Using these tools can be helpful while planning, but you should be prepared to tweak specific aspects to fit your personal preferences.

 I think an important first step in setting your budget is setting your priorities!
 Before you even buy the planner you should be sitting down to discuss what areas of your day are the most important to you.
 Do you want the best food and decor, but the photography and limo aren’t as important?
 Maybe the photos are most important and you don’t care as much about an open bar and the venue decor.
 Or maybe entertainment is the most important and flowers aren’t as big of a deal.